 On December 20, 2007 the Sierra Club and Powder River Basin Resource Council filed a petition against the air permit for the Two Elk plant due to the company's failure to do sufficient work on the plant to justify continuing the permit.

-According to an April 2009 Sierra Club update, Northern American Power Group is in the process of applying for a new permit with Wyoming DEQ.
-The Sierra Club lawsuit against the previous permit is still pending.
+According to an April 2009 Sierra Club update, Northern American Power Group was in the process of applying for a new permit with Wyoming DEQ.

-In April 2014, WyoFile reported that the despite 15 years of extensions by the Wyoming Department of Environmental Quality (DEQ), construction had not progressed beyond initial site preparation and that citizens were petitioning the state to revoke the plants permits.
+In April 2014, WyoFile reported that the despite 15 years of extensions by the Wyoming Department of Environmental Quality (DEQ), construction had not progressed beyond initial site preparation and that citizens were petitioning the state to revoke Two Elk's permits.
 Locals referred to the project as "No Elk."

 In 2015, pressure on the project intensified.
 The Campbell County Attorney’s Office demanded that North American Power Group pay $207,000 in unpaid property taxes from the second half of 2013 and all of 2014.
 In June a local court issued a default judgment on the 40-acre Two Elk property in June.
 The court judgment gave Campbell County permission to sell the property to recoup the back taxes, and local officials were reported to be moving forward on plans to auction the property.
 In August, the Wyoming Industrial Siting Council voted 6-0 against granting a ninth permit extension to the proposed Two Elk Power Plant.
 Keith Guille, a spokesperson for the Department of Environmental Quality, said, “Our department is working toward the termination of this permit because that is what the council voted on today by not approving their amendment."
 Currently, U.S. Department of Justice is demanding that the company return $5.7 million in federal stimulus funding, part of two stimulus grants totaling $10 million.
 According the the Department of Justice, the stimulus funding was spent on unapproved costs.

-As of October 2015, the Sierra Club considers the project "active."
-That month PacifiCorp terminated its interconnection agreement with Two Elk after the company failed to show it had the financial capacity to build the plant.
+In October 2015 PacifiCorp terminated its interconnection agreement with Two Elk after the company failed to show it had the financial capacity to build the plant.
 The Campbell County Attorney's Office, after encountering several delays, is moving forward with plans to auction off Two Elk's property as compensation for unpaid property taxes.
 And a federal investigation into potential misuse of $10 million in stimulus funds remains outstanding.
 On Nov.
 2, 2015, the Department of Environmental Quality informed Two Elk it had until April 15, 2016, to comply with the state's regulations.
 The process of regaining compliance is akin to filing a new permit application.
 Yet the company has signaled it intends to continue with the project.

 Background (Two Elk Unit 2)